 By default, the system uses unwired memory for the file system.
 Unwired memory may be swapped out to the swap area on disk in order to free up needed physical memory.
 If you select wired memory, the file system stays completely in physical memory without being swapped out.
-Do not select the wired option unless your system has enough physical memory to hold the entire file system.
+Do not select the wired option unless your system has enough physical memory to hold the entire file system and still meet your system's other needs for wired memory.
 See mfs(4) for more information.